pyodide/pyodide/docs/project/governance.md

 Decisions (in addition to adding core developers as above) are made according to the following rules:

-* **Minor Documentation changes and minor build setup changes**, include for instance improving the wording in the documentation, updating CI or dependencies.
+* **Maintenance changes**, include for instance improving the wording in the documentation, updating CI or dependencies.
 Core developers are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.
 If no review is received within this time, the Pull Request can be merged.

-* **Code changes impacting user facing APIs, or having backward compatibility implications** require review and approval by a core developer and no objections raised by any core developer (lazy consensus).
+* **Code changes in general, and expecially those impacting user facing APIs**, as well as more significant documentation changes, require review and approval by a core developer and no objections raised by any core developer (lazy consensus).
 This process happens on the pull-request page.

 * **Changes to the governance model** use the same decision process outlined above.